 Why grow hydroponic cherry tomatoes in bags?

 Sometimes a market and a technique line up so well that it represents unusually small costs and high profits on your farm.
 This could happen if you find equipment that functions remarkably well in your climate, a market that’s willing to pay very high prices, or you get great prices on materials and sales lined up.
-The latter is the case for Haydn Christensen, who grows hydroponic cherry tomatoes at his farm, Bayberry Fresh.
+The latter is the case for Haydn Christensen, who grows hydroponic cherry tomatoes at his farm, Colorado Fresh Farms.

 Haydn runs Bayberry Fresh in Fort Collins, Colorado.
 He grows a variety of crops for local markets, and this summer he grew about 800 hydroponic cherry tomato plants on a run-to-waste fertigation system.
 He got his materials at great prices through Hydro-Gardens and Grower’s Supply and knew that he had a local market that was ready for cherry tomatoes.
 (He’s selling to the school district, local groceries, and farmers’ markets.)